FontoXML/fontoxml-crosslink-references/README.md

+---
 category: add-on/fontoxml-crosslink-references
+---

-# Add-on crosslink references (fontoxml-crosslink-references)
+# Cross references library

 This add-on provides a popover and a modal for use with cross-document references.